troglobit/watchdogd/README.md

 run, the WDT will detect this and reboot the system.
 This is the normal mode of operation.

-However, with few command line options it can also monitor other aspect of the system, such as:
+However, with a few lines in `/etc/watchdogd.conf`, it can also monitor other aspects of the system, such as:

 - Load average
 - Memory leaks
 - File descriptor leaks
 - Process live locks
+- Reset counter, for snmpEngineBoots (RFC 2574)

 Usage